MGIC Investment Corporation (MTG) is ready for next Episode as it posted an annual sales of 1,186 M - News Daemon

 MGIC Investment Corporation (NYSE: MTG) Trading Performance Indicators

-Check out the current performance indicators for MGIC Investment Corporation (MTG).
-In the past quarter, the stock posted a price to sales ratio for the trailing twelve months stands at 3.32.
+Take a look at MGIC Investment Corporation’s (MTG) current performance indicators.
+Last quarter, stock had a price to sales ratio for the trailing twelve months stands at 3.31.
 Likewise, its price to free cash flow for the trailing twelve months is 7.00.

 Technical Analysis of MGIC Investment Corporation (MTG)

-MGIC Investment Corporation (NYSE: MTG) saw its 5-day average volume 2.58 million, a negative change from its year-to-date volume of 3.06 million.
-As of the previous 9 days, the stock’s Stochastic %D was 19.67%.
-Additionally, its Average True Range was 0.37.
+Let’s dig in a bit further.
+During the last 5-days, its volume was 2.66 million.
+That was inferior than the volume of 3.06 million it reported in year-ago period.
+As of the previous 9 days, the stock’s Stochastic %D was 30.46%.
+Additionally, its Average True Range was 0.36.

-During the past 100 days, MGIC Investment Corporation’s (MTG) raw stochastic average was set at 22.31%, which indicates a significant increase from 6.54% during the past two weeks.
-Based on volatility metrics of the stock, it showed a historical volatility of 19.09% in the past 14 days, which was lower than the 28.58% volatility it showed in the past 100 days.
+During the past 100 days, MGIC Investment Corporation’s (MTG) raw stochastic average was set at 25.90%, which indicates a significant decrease from 31.76% during the past two weeks.
+Based on volatility metrics of the stock, it showed a historical volatility of 20.36% in the past 14 days, which was lower than the 28.43% volatility it showed in the past 100 days.

-At the time of writing, stock’s 50-day Moving Average is $13.20, while its 200-day Moving Average is $13.61.
-Nevertheless, the first resistance level for the watch stands at $13.13 in the near term.
-At $13.32, the stock is likely to face the second major resistance level.
-The third major resistance level sits at $13.45.
-If the price goes on to break the first support level at $12.81, it is likely to go to the next support level at $12.68.
-Assuming the price breaks the second support level, the third support level stands at $12.49.
+At the time of writing, stock’s 50-day Moving Average is $13.20, while its 200-day Moving Average is $13.57.
+However, in the short run, MGIC Investment Corporation’s stock first resistance to watch stands at $13.17.
+Second resistance stands at $13.26.
+The third major resistance level sits at $13.33.
+If the price goes on to break the first support level at $13.01, it is likely to go to the next support level at $12.94.
+Assuming the price breaks the second support level, the third support level stands at $12.85.

 MGIC Investment Corporation (NYSE: MTG) Key Stats